 The Middle School Dean reports to the Middle School Principal, but works closely with and is also supervised by, the Assistant Principal for Student Life.
-He/She works in close collaboration with the other MS Deans, the MS Department Chairs, the school psychologist and counselor and the school nurses.
+S/he works in close collaboration with the other MS Deans, the MS Department Chairs, the school psychologist and counselor, and the school nurses.

-The MS Dean has a 10 month contract, teaches one class per year in his or her area of expertise, and travels with the grade as they move through the middle school.
+The MS Dean has a 10 month appointment, teaches one class per year in his or her area of expertise, and travels with the grade as they move through the middle school.